Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Ever since Microsoft announced the new Windows 11 and an improved App Store, people have been searching the world wide web to get the latest scoop of the new OS.

 Although at this point opinions are divided in regards to upgrading or not, we know one thing for sure: everybody wants the new Microsoft Store App and all its perks.

-And the best news is that the new store will be available to Windows 10 users as well, so even though you’re still not sure if you want to make the jump to the latest OS, you’ll still be able to enjoy the new store.
+And the best news is that the new store is available to Windows 10 users as well, so even though you’re still not sure if you want to make the jump to the latest OS, you’ll still be able to enjoy the new store.